LioQing/wgpu-3dgs-viewer/README.md

     - [`Renderer`]: Draws Gaussians with the selected display mode.
 - [`MultiModelViewer`]: [`Viewer`] equivalent for multiple models.
 Requires `multi-model` feature.
 - [`selection`]: Select Gaussians based on viewport interactions, e.g. rectangle or brush.
 Requires `selection` feature.

+> [!TIP]
+>
+> The design principles of this crate are to provide modularity and flexibility to the end user of the API, which means exposing low-level WebGPU APIs.
+However, this means that you have to take care of your code when accessing low-level components.
+You risk breaking things at run-time if you don't handle them properly.
+>
+> If you do not want to take the risk, consider using the higher-level wrappers and avoid any instances of passing `wgpu` types into functions.

 ### Simple Viewer